marcoyuuu/PR-Disaster-Tweets/README.md

 - Sympathy and support

 ### `/datasets/ISCRAM_maria_tweets/`
 Includes files from the [ISCRAM 2018 dataset](https://arxiv.org/pdf/1805.05144) on Hurricane Maria.
 It contains approximately 1,000 tweets with tweet IDs and image URLs.
-Text was retrieved via hydration to analyze public perception during the event.
+Text was retrieved via hydration with [twikit](https://github.com/d60/twikit) to analyze public perception during the event.
 Visualizations include:
 - Engagement metrics
 - Likes distribution